SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/DNABERT/README.md

 #### 3.3 Model Training Based on Transformer
 - **Training**
 **Input:** `train.tsv`,`dev.tsv`.
-All data input files need to be placed in the same folder before training, such as in `example/ABF2`.
+All data input files need to be placed in the same folder before training, such as in the `example/ABF2` directory.
 If you are trying to train DNABERT with your own data, please process your data into the same format as it.

 **Usage:**
 ```